Link building. Anyone who has delved into SEO or spoken to an SEO specialist has heard the term “link building.”

 Link building is a function of SEO.
 By definition, link building is getting another website to link to your website.
 Links were originally created to help internet users to navigate the web.
 Clicking a link on a site might lead to a different page on the same website, or it might lead to a completely different website.

-In modern times, links are not just used by internet users, but also internet crawlers.
+In modern times, links are not just used by internet users, but also by internet crawlers.
 Crawlers, oftentimes called ‘spiders’, crawl the web for various reasons.
 In Google’s case, their crawlers often crawl the internet so that they can add new pages and information to their search index.

 Not all links are built by SEO specialists or digital marketers.
 Before link building became a factor in SEO, links were used naturally as a source of information.
 Journalists would link to a source, while one of your favourite bloggers would link to a product that they love, simply because they thought the link would add value for other internet users.